How To Run a Lean Startup: What Does It Mean To Be ‘Lean’

 You’ve got an idea that’s going to take the world by storm.
 You’ve envisioned the tech, put together a pitch and even started assembling a team.
 But now you’re ready to get started and suddenly, you’re struggling with how to actually run your Startup.

 In the fast-moving Startup world where most businesses fail from the beginning, one form of project management has risen to the forefront.
 This system is all about the Startup mentality, capitalizing on the idea of moving quickly and insulating yourself against failure.

-It’s also something we, as a creative product studio, are familiar with.
+It’s also something we, as a creative digital product studio, are familiar with.
 After all, this project management methodology comes from the world of manufacturing but has been widely adopted by technology teams who have driven incredible change in their own organisations and the world at large.

 We’re talking, of course, about the “Lean methodology”.

 The term stems from lean manufacturing, a process that comes from automotive company Toyota and their Toyota Production System - which was itself influenced by Henry Ford and his assembly line system.
 This was a ‘Just in time’ system that only began production when an item was needed, cutting down on waste.

 In their book ‘The Machine That Changed The World’, James P. Womack, Daniel T. Jones and Daniel Roos took the Toyota system and established a set of guiding principles for Lean methodology that could be applied to more than just automotive design.